 human cell includes a human embryonal cell, a human fetal cell, human sperm or a human egg.

-[Section 53L inserted by No. 18 of 2004 s.
+[Section 53L inserted: No. 18 of 2004 s.
 8.]

 53M.
 Offence — collecting viable human embryo from body of woman

 A person commits a crime if the person removes a human embryo from the body of a woman, intending to collect a viable human embryo.